johnwheeler/flask-ask/docs/requests.rst

 Mapping Alexa Requests to View Functions
 ----------------------------------------
-Flask-Ask ships with decorators to map Alexa requests to view functions.
+Flask-Ask has decorators to map Alexa requests to view functions.

 The ``launch`` decorator handles launch requests::